rgehy84/hudl-techincal-project/README.md

-# hudl-technical-project
+# Hudl Quality Engineering Technical Project

-This is the Hudl Technical Project by Ralph Gehy
+This is the Hudl Quality Engineering Technical Project by Ralph Gehy

 This goes through the Quality Assurance analysis and the Automated Testing of the Hudl login functionality.